jasandper/about-me/README.md

 # Description
-This website is designed to let the world know who I am and what type of work i'm capble of producing.
+This website is designed to let the world know who I am and, how to reach me, and what type of work i'm capble of producing.

 # Link to App